GEANT/CAT/tutorials/Governance and Code Quality Manifesto.md

 Build, Delivery and Deployment
 ------------------------------
-CAT does not follow the Continous Deployment paradigm.
+CAT does not follow the Continuous Deployment paradigm.
 Releases are traditionally packaged "tarball" style releases, deployed manually.

 Deployment is following DevOps paradigms where the Dev part of the team prepares